Program: M.B.A., Business Administration

 - Take the Graduate Management Admission Test by the application deadline, and submit an original score report to the David Nazarian College of Business Graduate Office.
 Scores are normally valid for 5 years.
 Completing the Graduate Certificate in Business Administration program with a “B” or better in each course will satisfy the GMAT requirement.
 GRE scores may be accepted in lieu of the GMAT; please contact the Graduate Office at email@example.com.

-- International students who do not have a bachelor’s degree from a University within the U.S. must submit scores from an accepted English Language Exam.
+- International students who do not have a bachelor’s degree from a university within the United States must submit scores from an accepted English Language Exam.
 The University accepts the TOEFL (minimum score of 213 computer-based), IELTS (minimum score of 6.5) or Pearson’s Test of English (minimum score of 58).

-- Complete the MBA Supplemental Application at www.csun.edu/mba by the application deadline.
+- Complete the MBA Supplemental Application by the application deadline.

 - Provide a current resume with minimum professional post-baccalaureate work experience of at least 1 year.

 Admission to the CSUN Nazarian MBA program is competitive.
 A typical successful applicant has a GMAT score of 600, an undergraduate GPA of 3.2 and 5 years of work experience.